Frequently Asked Questions

 How do I apply for a building consent?

-When you have your plans and specifications ready to go, lodge them digitally through our Lodge an Application page or just pop into our office.
-No appointment is necessary, however if you wish, we are happy to make an appointment for lodgement.
+When you have your plans, specifications, forms and associated documents ready to go, just lodge them electronically through our Lodge an Application page.
+If you wish to discuss a proposal, feel free to contact us or visit us in our offices during work hours.
+No appointment is necessary, however if you wish, we are happy to book a meeting time.

 What do I need to provide?

 • Plans and specification (see below for details)

 • Recent copy of your Certificate of Title (we can obtain these for a fee if required)

 • Signed PBC Client Checklist (download by clicking here)